 Participating hunters can obtain free ammo and win prizes

 These opportunities are part of Utah's Hunters Helping Condors program.
-The program encourages hunters to make a few small, voluntary changes to help the endangered California condors that live in southern Utah.
+The program encourages hunters to make a few small, voluntary changes to help the critically endangered California condors that live in southern Utah.

 Why do condors need help?

 Over the years, many of these enormous rare birds have been inadvertently sickened and killed by lead poisoning.
 Lead poisoning is, in fact, their leading cause of death.
 A frequent source of that lead is the remains of hunted animals, a common meal for condors.
 (See Rescued from the brink of extinction.)
 The Hunters Helping Condors program is reducing condors' exposure to lead.